Bombay Art Society

-The Bombay Art Society is a non-profit art organization based in Mumbai.
+The Bombay Art Society is a non-profit art organization based in Mumbai (Bombay).
 The institution was founded in 1888 for encouraging and promoting art.
 Most of the renowned artists on India's art scene have been associated with the Bombay Art Society in some way.

 The Prime Minister, Shri Narendra Modi at the Bombay Art Society, in Mumbai on February 13, 2016.
 The Governor of Maharashtra, Shri C. Vidyasagar Rao and the Chief Minister of Maharashtra, Shri Devendra Fadnavis and others are also seen.

 History

 For some five or six years after the foundation of the Society in 1888, the Exhibits of the European Artists preponderated over those of the Indian Artists as shown by the catalogues of the Annual Exhibitions.
 This was natural as The Sir J.J.
 School of Art was then in its first stages of development, but in course of time as taste for the acquisition of art as a profession was developed under able Principals of the School of Art, like Messrs.
 Terry, and Griffiths, and by the publicity given to Indian Artists by the Bombay Art Society, the School of Art produced a band of Indian Artists.
 The number of works by Indian Artists exhibited in subsequent years at the Society's Annual Exhibition later considerably increased, while under British Rule.